getodk/docs/aggregate-app-engine.rst

     - If you are running OSX, you must unzip the downloaded file before running the installer within it.
     - If you are on MacOSX Mountain Lion or onward, you will need to fiddle with `GateKeeper settings <http://osxdaily.com/2012/07/27/app-cant-be-opened-because-it-is-from-an-unidentified-developer/>`_ in order to run the installer.
     - If you are on Windows 10, you will need to approve running an unsigned installer.
     - If you are on Linux, you will need to change the downloaded file's permissions to enable running it as a program.
 Right click on the file and click on :guilabel:`Properties`.
 Click on :guilabel:`Permissions` tab.
-Now check the box labelled as :guilabel:`Allow executing file as program`.
+Now check the box labeled as :guilabel:`Allow executing file as program`.